vasilis-exo/magnolia-spa/README.md

 ## Configuring REST and DAM security

+### Content endpoint permissions

+The app has anonymous access to Magnolia REST endpoints with no additional configuration because:

+- "Web access" is allowed, because the restEndpoint files are under the `/delivery` path
+- "Access contol list" access is allowed, beause the restEndponts have the `bypassWorkspaceAcls` property.

+**NOTE** Allowing anonymous access may not be suitable for a production environment where you wish to keep data private.

 ### DAM

 In order for images to be displayed:
-Open the Security app, open the `Roles` tab, edit the `anonymous` role, go to `Web access` tab, `Add new` with this path `/dam/*` set to GET.
+Open the Security app, open the `Roles` tab, edit the `rest-anonymous` role, go to `Web access` tab, `Add new` with this path `/dam/*` set to GET.

 ![Image Access for Anonymous](magnolia/_dev/README-security-anonymous-dam.png)

+In `Access control lists` tab modify `Dam` workspace by allowing `Read-only` access to `Selected and sub nodes` to `/`.

-# Deploy your SPA to Magnolia
+# Deploy your SPA

-Build and deploy the SPA to Magnolia to make it available for editing.
+Build and deploy the SPA to make it available for editing.

 ### React